 The disclosure template includes unique country identifier as a field of mandatory filling for each HCP and HCO.
 For each transfer of value Ipsen must be able to identify the Recipient.
 To this end, a unique identifier is assigned for each Recipient.

 5.2 Self-incorporated HCP

 As general principle, Ipsen considers that disclosure must be made on the contracting entity.
+No further local specific requirements.

 5.3 Multi-year Agreements